-The Maryland Higher Education Commission (MHEC) provides for licensed attorneys who have indicated that they will represent reporting parties or responding parties (who are current students or were students at the time of the underlying alleged sexual misconduct), in Title IX proceedings on a pro bono basis or for reduced legal fees.
-A list of those attorneys are located at: mhec.maryland.gov.
+The Maryland Higher Education Commission (MHEC) provides for licensed attorneys who have indicated that they will represent complainants or respondents (who are current students or were students at the time of the underlying alleged Prohibited Conduct), in Title IX proceedings on a pro bono basis or for reduced legal fees.
 Students who seek representation from those attorneys are not responsible for the cost of legal services provided.
 Attorneys representing students in Title IX proceedings are reimbursed directly from MHEC's Legal Representation Fund for Title IX Proceedings, subject to the availability of funding.
-Students who seek representation from an MHEC identified attorney may contact MHEC at: mhec.maryland.gov.